logo

 Abstract

 Variational Bayes (VB) methods have emerged as a fast and computationally-efficient alternative to Markov chain Monte Carlo (MCMC) methods for scalable Bayesian estimation of mixed multinomial logit (MMNL) models.
-This paper addresses two gaps: extant VB methods are limited to individual-specific taste parameters, and the finite-sample properties of VB estimators are unknown.
-The study extends VB methods to include fixed and random utility parameters and conducts a simulation-based evaluation benchmarking the extended VB methods against MCMC and MSLE.
-Results suggest that VB variants (except those using a modified Jensen's inequality lower bound) perform as well as MCMC and MSLE in prediction and parameter recovery, with VB-NCVMP-Δ up to 16 times faster than MCMC and MSLE.
+It has been established that VB is substantially faster than MCMC at practically no compromises in predictive accuracy.
+In this paper, we address two critical gaps concerning the usage and understanding of VB for MMNL.
+First, extant VB methods are limited to utility specifications involving only individual-specific taste parameters.
+Second, the finite-sample properties of VB estimators and the relative performance of VB, MCMC and maximum simulated likelihood estimation (MSLE) are not known.
+To address the former, this study extends several VB methods for MMNL to admit utility specifications including both fixed and random utility parameters.
+To address the latter, we conduct an extensive simulation-based evaluation to benchmark the extended VB methods against MCMC and MSLE in terms of estimation times, parameter recovery and predictive accuracy.
+The results suggest that all VB variants with the exception of the ones relying on an alternative variational lower bound constructed with the help of the modified Jensen's inequality perform as well as MCMC and MSLE at prediction and parameter recovery.
+In particular, VB with nonconjugate variational message passing and the delta-method (VB-NCVMP-Δ) is up to 16 times faster than MCMC and MSLE.
+Thus, VB-NCVMP-Δ can be an attractive alternative to MCMC and MSLE for fast, scalable and accurate estimation of MMNL models.

 Publisher